 Developmental testing is typically used for individuals with developmental delays.
-This type of testing is most often used to screen for autistic spectrum disorders; but may be used to determine intellectual disabilities in some cases when prior testing is not available or accessible through other sources.
+This type of testing is most often used to screen for autistic spectrum disorders; but may be used to determine mental retardation in some cases when prior testing is not available or accessible through other sources.
 The assessment is typically used to determine the need for early intervention services, or to provide specific recommendations for planning behavioral health treatment.
 Developmental psychological testing generally includes measures to determine level of adaptive functioning, social skills, speech, gross and fine motor skills; and cognitive development.
-Each referral will be reviewed on a case- by- case basis involving the following guidelines, since Appendix T of the HealthChoices Behavioral Health Program Standard and Requirements does not include psychological testing medical necessity guidelines.
-Clinical data recorded in the

-Psychological Testing Prior Authorization Form shall include the referral question, presenting problems, diagnostic impressions and the purpose for the assessment.
-The following reasons are insufficient for testing requests. (e.g., for "care coordination", "treatment planning", "differential diagnosis", "rule- outs", "clarifying symptoms").
+Each referral will be reviewed on a case by case basis involving the following guidelines, since there are no specific Medical Necessity Criteria for developmental testing outlined in Appendix T of the HealthChoices BH Program Standards and Requirements. .
+Clinical data in the form of the referral question, presenting problems, diagnostic impressions and the purpose of the assessment is recorded in a Psychological Testing Prior Authorization Form.
+Nonspecific reasons for testing are not acceptable (e.g. for "care coordination", "treatment planning", "differential diagnosis", "rule outs", "clarifying symptoms").